Admissions Coordinator

 Benefits

-The Oakland Zoo offers a comprehensive benefits package, including Health insurance, Dental insurance, Vision insurance, Flexible spending account, Retirement plan, Paid time off, Employee Assistance Program, and A Family Zoo Membership.
+Oakland Zoo offers a comprehensive benefits package, including Health insurance, Dental insurance, Vision insurance, Flexible spending account, Retirement plan, Paid time off, Employee Assistance Program, and Zoo Membership options.

 ApplyEssential Job Duties

-- Maintain and improve system for rolling admissions sales online
+- Manage and improve system for rolling daytime admissions sales online

-- Collaborate with Education and Operations Admissions teams to manage ticket capacity set aside for Education Programs and Self-Guided Large Groups
+- Collaborate with Learning & Engagement and Guest Services-Admissions teams to manage ticket capacity set aside for Education Programs and Self-Guided Large Groups

 - Set-up and maintain ticket capacity for special events (like Glowfari)